 The Book of Tides by William Thomson

 A big book of facts about the UK's incredible seas and oceans.
-I learnt so much from the diagrams alone in this easy-to-read overview - from coastal currents and tidal patterns to local marine life and their preferred depths of habitat.
-I'm less emotionally attached to this book than some of the others but it's full of information about our British coast that I feel I ought to know!
+I learnt so much from the diagrams alone, from coastal currents and tidal patterns to local marine life and their preferred depths of habitat.
+I'm less emotionally attached to this book than some of the others but it's full of information about our British coast that I feel I ought to know.

 The Art of Wandering by Merlin Coverley